Duet3D/MaintenanceTimersPlugin/README.md

 ## Building

 Run `build.sh` in the `pkg` directory on a Linux machine with dotnet SDK and dpkg utilities installed to generate a Debian package.

+## Bug reports

+Please use the [forum](https://forum.duet3d.com) for support requests or the [DuetSoftwareFramework](https://github.com/Duet3D/DuetSoftwareFramework) GitHub repository for feature requests and bug reports.